-The fan leaves of the marijuana plant are another part that growers are interested in.
-Not only are they great for making juices, edibles, and other marijuana products, but they are incredibly beautiful.
+The fan leaves of the cannabis plant are another part that growers are interested in.
+Not only are they great for making juices, edibles, and other cannabis products, but they are incredibly beautiful.
 They are the fingered, fan-like leaves that grow along the stem and from the base of the cola.
 They vary in their structures and, although most comprise 5 fingers, there are some that have 7 or even more.
-They are a famous symbol of the marijuana plant itself and are a very distinct characteristic of it.
+They are a famous symbol of the cannabis plant itself and are a very distinct characteristic of it.

 Seeds are usually collected from cannabis plants for further planting, and the rest of the material, such as stems, is either used as compost or recycled for other purposes.
 A use can be found for just about any part of the cannabis plant.
 The waste material that is produced from stems can even be used to produce paper.
 That is what makes weed one of the most versatile plants on the planet.